Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

   by analyzing a join of two or three data sets from [FAO data sets](https://www.fao.org/faostat/en/#data) and/or related data sets (e.g., country-level populations, country-level economies, civil strife).
-  - This exercise is broken into 2 parts: Part one is to identify and start to analyze the data, and part two is to further analyze the data based on feedback, and to create visualizations using Tableau Public or similar.
+  - This exercise is broken into 2 parts:
+    - Part one is to identify and start to analyze the data,
+    - Part two is to further analyze the data based on feedback, and to create visualizations using Tableau Public or similar.
-  - Note: students may use their favorite tools; for example, they can use Postgres for most of their persistent data storage and data manipulation, or they can use csv files for persistent data storage and rely on the Python pandas package for data joins and data manipulation
+  - Note: students may use their favorite tools; for example, they can use Postgres for most of their persistent data storage and data manipulation, or they can use csv files for persistent data storage and rely on the Python pandas package for data manipulation